win-acme/win-acme.github.io/reference/settings.md

-Use [POST-as-GET] mode as defined in [RFC8555](https://tools.ietf.org/html/rfc8555#section-6.3), will be required by Let's Encrypt in production from November 2020, and in test from November 2019.
+Use [POST-as-GET] mode as defined in [RFC8555](https://tools.ietf.org/html/rfc8555#section-6.3), as required by Let's Encrypt since November 2020.

 ### `RetryCount`
-Default: `5`
+Default: `15`

 Maximum numbers of times to refresh validation and order status, while waiting for the ACME server to complete its tasks.